andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 metropolitan population of 1.5 million, Oslo would slot 42nd in the US metro area population rankings, between Oklahoma City and Milwaukee.

-After pondering the identity of the city over many ales I decide on a term I think represents the spirit of the city: *casually modern*.

-It's a world class city that doesn't make a fuss about it.
-It's a city where *shit just works*.